 When plant safety becomes a priority then the DCS system is preferred because the DCS system is running in fully redundant mode.
 If one piece of equipment fails the other one is taken over.

 Big automation companies come with their proprietary DCS system for entire plant automation and also consider safety as well.
 SPPA-T300 is a DCS solution provided by Siemens specifically for power plants.

 And this DCS system has integrated SCADA functionality for data gathering and monitoring and a specialized controller is used for controlling purposes.

-Example of industries using DCS control system: –
+Examples of industries using DCS control systems: –

 - Oil and Gas Refinery